jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - Values are not variables
 - add2 is the name for the function that maps an integer onto an integer
 - x is the name of the input to add2
-- In a purely mathematical context, adding 2 to an input does not change that input.

 ---